AdguardTeam/dnsproxy/README.md

       --edns                       Use EDNS Client Subnet extension
-      --dns64                      If specified, dnsproxy will act as a DNS64 server --use-private-rdns           If specified, use private upstreams for reverse DNS lookups of private addresses
+      --dns64                      If specified, dnsproxy will act as a DNS64 server --use-private-rdns           If specified, use private upstreams for reverse DNS lookups of private addresses --hosts-file-enabled=        If specified, use hosts files for resolving (default: true)

 Help Options:
   -h, --help                       Show this help message